ERTYUOAF/ERTYUOAF/README.md

 - 👋 Hi, I’m @ERTYUOAF
 - 👀 I’m interested in Python, C++, C#, Java, JavaScript, Front-End Languages
 - 🌱 I’m currently learning C++
+- 🖥️ Game Hacking, Exploiter
-- 📫 How to reach me Discord: ERTYUOAF#1337
+- 📫 How to reach me Discord: ERTYUOAF#8226

 <!---
 ERTYUOAF/ERTYUOAF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.